mohdasad05/mohdasad05/README.md

 - **🦺 WeSalvator – Animal Rescue System**
   Django + WebSockets-based platform to assign and track rescue tasks in real-time with JWT auth, Redis, Channels.

+  **🛒 Buyer-Seller Ecommerce**
+  Full-featured backend for a role-based e-commerce system using Django REST Framework, MySQL, and JWT authentication with product management, search, and buyer-side ordering.

 - **🎬 Movie Recommendation System**
   A Streamlit app recommending movies using cosine similarity and TMDB metadata.

+- **🌸 Iris Classification**
+  Machine learning project using Scikit-learn to classify Iris flower species based on input features with interactive results.

+- **🖼️ Image Classification**
+  A CNN-based image classifier using TensorFlow/Keras for recognizing categories of images with high accuracy.

 - **🔢 Handwritten Digit Recognition**
   CNN-based classifier for MNIST dataset using TensorFlow/Keras.